Regulation of Medicine

-- What corrective actions could prevent a future, similar incident?
+- What corrective actions could prevent a similar incident?

 - Were there signs that were missed?
 Does monitoring need to be refined?

-To prevent future downtimes, healthcare organizations should treat third-party risk as their own risk.
-Therefore, organizations should require third parties to maintain compliance on security requirements under applicable privacy and security laws.
-Compliance on security requirements may include assurance from third parties that their security systems comply with applicable federal, state, and local privacy and security laws.
+To prevent future EHR downtimes, healthcare organizations should treat third-party risk as their own risk.
+Therefore, organizations should require third parties to comply with security requirements under applicable privacy and security laws.
+Compliance may include assurance from third parties that their security systems comply with applicable federal, state and local privacy and security laws.

-Healthcare organizations should also review their Business Associate Agreements (BAAs) with third parties.
-BAAs should have provisions about data storage and disposal, descriptions of vendor’s privacy and security programs, right-to-audit clauses, and protocols for disclosing when deficiencies in security systems have been identified.
+Healthcare organizations should also review their business associate agreements (BAAs) with third parties.
+BAAs should have provisions about data storage and disposal, descriptions of vendor privacy and security programs, right-to-audit clauses and protocols for disclosing deficiencies in security systems.

 After an outage caused by a third party, a healthcare organization and its third-party vendor may want to maintain their professional relationship.
-The organization should review its agreement with the third-party vendor to see what services the third party will offer for an EHR downtime.
-These services may include a discount in services, credit monitoring to patients, ability to modify agreement, and reimbursement for outage-related expenses.
+The organization should review its agreement with the vendor to see what services it will offer in the event of EHR downtime.
+These services may include discounts, credit monitoring for patients, the ability to modify agreement and reimbursement for outage-related expenses.
 If the agreement does not indicate any services, healthcare organizations should reach out to the vendor’s sales representative to see what the vendor offers to other clients in the event of an outage.

-If the agreement does not say how third parties will reimburse healthcare organizations for an EHR downtime, organizations should negotiate with third parties on how they will reimburse the organization for expenses related to the EHR downtime, including notification expenses, liability expenses, and other expenses that helped minimize the downtime.
+If the agreement does not say how third parties will reimburse healthcare organizations for EHR downtime, organizations should negotiate with third parties on how they will reimburse the organization for expenses related to the downtime, including notification expenses, liability expenses and other expenses that helped minimize the downtime.
 If the third-party vendor is not willing to negotiate, consider engaging an outside attorney.

 Safety Assurance Factors for EHR Resilience (SAFER) – Contingency Planning for EHR Outages